 "The news from Bank of America's fourth-quarter numbers suggest the U.S. earnings season is in for a solid beat," Evan Lucas, market strategist at financial spreadbetter IG in Melbourne, wrote in a note.

-Other U.S. banks have also done well so far in this quarterly earnings season, with JPMorgan Chase & Co and Wells Fargo & Co both reporting better-than-expected results this week.
+Other U.S. banks have also done well so far in the latest quarterly earnings season, with JPMorgan Chase & Co and Wells Fargo & Co both reporting better-than-expected results this week.

 Adding to the positive tone, the World Bank raised its forecast for global growth for the first time in three years as advanced economies started to pick up their pace, led by the United States.

-"We remain bullish on the USD and see scope for further downside in EUR/USD and GBP/USD in the near-term," BNP Paribas analysts wrote in a note.
+"We remain bullish on the USD and see scope for further downside in EUR/USD and GBP/USD in the near-term," BNP Paribas analysts said.

-U.S. crude futures were largely steady at $94.22 a barrel, not far from a two-week high of $94.64 set in the previous day after U.S. government data showed a larger-than-expected drop in inventories.
+U.S. crude futures added 0.2 percent to $94.33 a barrel, near a two-week high of $94.64 set in the prior day after U.S. government data showed a larger-than-expected drop in inventories.